Sciatica Pain Treatment

 Causes of Sciatica

-Sciatica happens when there is pressure on the static nerve or Lumbar nerve roots.
+Sciatica happens when there is pressure on the sciatic nerve or Lumbar nerve roots.
 The causes of this condition are-

 Risk factors of the Sciatica